 – David Orr, Oberlin Distinguished Professor and environmental sustainability author

-Two months ago we began a series of gatherings at my family house, the Malibu Pueblo, which is also the home of EarthWays Foundation.
-Our next gathering will be Sunday, November 22nd at 4:30 pm.
 The intention is to build community around the relational principles found in The New Creation Story trilogy, which is subtitled: Spirit, Eros and Climate Chaos.

 This meeting is more a social and interactive gathering than a book “reading”.
 There will be a 15 minute presentation to describe our present-day human condition—the context in which we find ourselves.
-In addition, we will have a 15 or 20 minute reading from The New Creation Story, and a question and answer discussion about ideas that spontaneously arise, such as: who are we are as species, where did self-reflective consciousness come from?
+In addition, we will have a short reading from The New Creation Story, and a question and answer discussion about ideas that spontaneously arise, such as: who are we are as species, where did self-reflective consciousness come from?
 What are our current planet-threatening (therefore child threatening) challenges, and how might we heal the wounds that current human activity is causing.